Christianity in East Germany

 Christianity in East Germany underwent several phases, ranging from state repression to state co-option.
 Christianity in East Germany also came up against secularism that saw the Church struggle to maintain its influence at times.

 Different confessions in East Germany

 Protestantism

-At the start of the German Democratic Republic, most of the people on its territory were Protestants.
-With exception of the Eichsfeld, a small Catholic area in the northwestern part of Thuringia, which was a former property of the archdiocese of Mainz, Catholics were a small minority right from the start of Communist rule.
+At the start of the German Democratic Republic, most of the people on its territory were Protestants, with exception of the Eichsfeld, a small Catholic area in the northwestern part of Thuringia, a former property of the archdiocese of Mainz.